Poludo/docker-plex-remote-transcoder/README.md

 # Docker container for Plex-Remote-Transcoder
 This repository contains a set of Docker containers that make the set up of Plex-Remote-Transcoder, a distributed transcoding backend for Plex, easy and fast.

-## Important note on OverlayFS
-NFS exports do not work with OverlayFS.
-In the current state, slave containers will not be able to export their Plex related directories to the master container.
-The only way to make this work is to have these directories on a different file system.

 ## Master container
 Official Plex Docker container on which has been added a bunch of stuff to make it compatible with slave containers running remote transcoders:
 - Based on the official Plex Docker image